Key takeaways:

 2. Customer support

-Customer experience matters when choosing field service management software—not just for your clients, but for you and your team.
-If you run into a problem during setup, how likely are you to get fast, helpful customer support that answers your question?
+Customer experience matters when choosing field service management software—not just for your clients, but also for you and your team.
+If you run into a problem during setup, will you get fast, helpful customer support that answers your question?

-Take a look at reviews from other users to get an idea of a platform’s customer service and whether you’ll be able to speak to a real person or a bot.
-Being able to get the support you need without having to wait on hold or chase down answers can make all the difference.
+Take a look at reviews from other users to get an idea of a platform’s customer service.
+This should also tell you whether you’ll be able to speak to a real person or just a bot.
+Getting the support you need without having to wait on hold or chase down answers can make all the difference.

 3. Integration capability

-Pro Tip: Check out Jobber’s integrations to see if we integrate with the software you already use by visiting our App Marketplace.
+Pro Tip: Check out Jobber’s integrations in the App Marketplace to see if we integrate with the software you already use.

 4. Pricing